strapi/documentation/docusaurus/docs/dev-docs/backend-customization/webhooks.md

 ```

 :::caution Payload format for Strapi v4.11.4+
-The payload format for the review-workflows.updateEntryStage changed between Strapi v4.11.3 and Strapi v4.11.4.
+The payload format for the `review-workflows.updateEntryStage` webhook changed between Strapi v4.11.3 and Strapi v4.11.4.
 Please notice the payload format differences in the following examples and update your integration code accordingly:

 <details>
 <summary>Payload formats for Strapi v4.11.3 vs. Strapi v4.11.4</summary>